Ravi879/Face-Detection/README.md

 ### Open and Run Project
 1. open android studio, select File -> Import -> "Existing Projects into your workspace".
 2. go to the path where you cloned the Repo: (repoFolder)\code
-3. create firebase datatbase and paste your google-service.json file into app folder.
+3. create firebase database and paste your google-service.json file into app folder.
 4. rebuild the project and run.

 ### Built With